grafbase/graphql-federation-benchmarks/README.md

 [report (2025-09-05)](./REPORT.md)

-## Protocol
+## Methodology

 Every service, gateway and subgraphs, are running in docker containers with `--network host` to avoid any overhead.
 Usually, a single service exposing all the subgrpahs composing a supergraph.
 Subgraphs are optimized for speed and serve responses mostly from cache.

-Every request has a unique `authorization` header value which is propagated, except for Hive Router as of 2025-09-05, to the subgraph.
-This ensures that gateways don't abuse the repetitive nature of the benchmark.
-Unless explicitly specified scenarios are not testing how good a gateway can de-duplicate requests.
+Every request has a unique `authorization` header value which is propagated (except for Hive Router 0.0.8 which seems to ignore it as of 2025-09-05) to the subgraph.
+This ensures that gateways don't abuse the repetitive nature of the benchmarks.
+It's only repetitive because:

+- it's hard to generate good non-repetitive workloads.
+- it provides a lot of data points for a scenario.

+So unless specified the goal is not to test how a gateway behaves against recurrent queries.

 The load testing itself is done with K6.
 Multiple scenarios have been created to benchmark different situations.